 This weekend, my daughter read three books.
 In about two hours.
 No, she’s not a speed reader, she just read books that were really, really easy for her.
 And, I totally endorsed it.

 In fact, I want you to try it with your kids as well.
-Reading too easy books is a great strategy to get your kids back into the habit of reading over the summer.
+Reading easy books is a great strategy to get your kids back into the habit of reading again.
 But, that’s not all.
 There are specific reasons why reading easy books sometimes (not all the time) helps children with their reading.

 1. Builds Confidence